Hebble Law is a Licensed Body authorised and regulated by the Solicitors Regulation Authority.

 Will I need to see a Doctor?

 You will need to see a doctor to have any injury assessed, even if you consider it minor.
 The doctor will then provide a report detailing the time it is likely to take to recover fully as well as any suggested treatment to aid recovery.
 You should still seek advice from your own GP or hospital if you require urgent medication or treatment.

 What if the other driver is uninsured or can’t be traced?

 IF YOU SUSPECT THAT THE OTHER DRIVER HAS PROVIDED FALSE DETAILS, HAS FAILED TO PROVIDE INSURANCE DETAILS, OR HAS NOT STOPPED, YOU MUST REPORT THE INCIDENT TO THE POLICE IMMEDIATELY AND OBTAIN A POLICE REFERENCE NUMBER.

 The matter MUST have been reported to the Police as soon as reasonably possible after the incident up to a maximum of 5 days later.
 If this has been done, The Motor Insurance Bureau can compensate victims of uninsured or untraced motorists.

 How much am I likely to get?

-The amount of compensation depends upon how badly you were injured and how long your injuries take to resolve.
-Whilst there are no fixed amounts for injuries, there are past reported cases and guidelines which we consult to give us a good idea of what you should receive.
+For all other type of claims/injuries there are no fixed amounts for injuries, there are past reported cases and guidelines which we consult to give us a good idea of what you should receive.